 - The Ties Program will assist with family requests and arrangements to meet foster mothers, caregivers, and orphanage staff, as well as visit significant places related to your adoption.
 Birth family searches and reunions are also sometimes a possibility, and the Ties Program will assist with this, too.

 - An experience that is truly healing for both you, as visitors, and the women you will meet, is a visit at a maternity home where expectant women live as they explore the options for the future of their children.
 Here you will have the chance to meet and dialog.

 - Drive through the countryside to Mt.
 Sorak National Park, where you’ll explore this beautiful park and ride a cable car to the highest peaks for breathtaking views.

-- A relaxing drive along the coast of the East Sea will lead you to Busan, the second largest city in South Korea and full working port city.
+- A relaxing ride from Seoul will lead you to Busan, the second largest city in South Korea and full working port city.
 While in Busan, you will tour the city, visit the colorful Jagalchi Fish Market, shop at the International Market, and visit at an orphanage to play with the babies and children there.

 - Board the high-speed KTX train traveling through scenic hills, valleys and rice paddies on your way back to Seoul, with stops in Daegu and Daejeon on route for families with requests there.

 - Fly to Jeju Island and explore the “Hawaii of Korea.”